19 May 2022

 Cloud cost optimization takes patience!

-It would be great if we could optimize our cloud infrastructure, generating cost savings and slashing the bill several times fold in the process every time.
+It would be great if we could optimize costs of our cloud infrastructure, generating savings and slashing the bill several times fold in the process every time.
 But the truth is that most of the time your results will be neither that quick nor that jaw-dropping.
-However, if you stick to the three-step plan:
+Cloud spending is a hard issue.
+However, if you stick to the three-step cloud spend plan:

-- actively monitoring and optimizing during usage with the help of top cloud cost optimization tools,
+2. actively monitoring and optimizing during usage, looking for unused resources with the help of top cloud cost optimization tools,

-you will eventually achieve optimal cloud usage.
+you will eventually optimize cloud costs and achieve optimal cloud usage.
 You will not be spending a penny more than you should and you will be happy to know that your system is scalable, efficient, and ready to be further expanded.

 Does this prospect sound good to you?